mehradsadeghi/php-basic-cryptocurrency/readme.md

 `http://your-domain/blockchain/validation`

-#### Update/Replace The Longest Chain
+#### Replace The Longest Chain
-Updating (replacing) the longest chain in the network is possible through a GET request to the following url :
+Replacing (updating) the longest chain in the network is possible through a GET request to the following url :

 `http://your-domain/blockchain/replace-chain`